Parents and children

 Practise mindfulness as a family

 Setting time to practise mindful activities as a family can help everyone feel less anxious.
 It could be a daily family yoga session, or a walk, taking time to focus on the way the air feels, the sounds and smells.
-Such activities are often harder to initiate with older children, so I recommend starting any of these while your children are young.
-I have included more specific suggestions, including a guided meditation script you can read to your child, in my blog.
+Such activities are often harder to initiate with older children, so we recommend starting any of these while your children are young.
+Catherine has included more specific suggestions, including a guided meditation script you can read to your child, in her blog.

 Links to extra resources